-- (a) A trustee who has accepted a trust may resign by any of the following methods: - (1) as provided by the terms of the trust; - (2) with the consent of the person holding the power to revoke the trust if the holder has capacity or is represented by a guardian, conservator, or agent; - (3) with the consent of the adult beneficiaries as defined in Section 4-105(c) if the trust is irrevocable or the holder of the power to revoke lacks capacity or is not represented by a quardian, conservator, or agent;

-- (4) upon written notice to the holder of the power to revoke if the holder substantially changes the trustee's duties and the trustee does not concur; or - (5) 90 days following the filing by the trustee of a petition to resign under Section 6-202 or upon approval of the petition by the Court, whichever first occurs.
+- 1 (a) A trustee who has accepted a trust may resign by any of 2 the following methods: - 3 (1) as provided by the terms of the trust; - 4 (2) with the consent of the person holding the power to 5 revoke the trust if the holder has capacity or is represented by 6 a guardian, conservator, or agent; - 7 (3) with the consent of the adult beneficiaries as 8 defined in Section 4-105(c) if the trust is irrevocable or the 9 holder of the power to revoke lacks capacity or is not 10 represented by a guardian, conservator, or agent; - (4) upon written notice to the holder of the power to revoke if the holder substantially changes the trustee's duties and the trustee does not concur; or - (5) by filing a petition to resign under Section 6-202, the resignation to take effect 90 days after the filing or upon approval of the petition by the Court, whichever first occurs.
 The Court must accept the trustee's resignation but may impose such orders and conditions as are reasonably necessary for the protection of the trust property, including the appointment of a receiver or temporary trustee. - (b) The liability for acts or omissions of a resigning trustee or of any sureties on the trustee's bond is not released or affected by the trustee's resignation.

-This section is based in part on Section 106 of the Restatement (Second) of Trusts (1959), except that under subsection (a)(3) the class of persons whose consent is needed is more limited and the Restatement section does not address revocable trusts.
-Under this section, court approval is not required to accomplish a resignation except under subsection (a)(5).
-Whether court approval is required under subsection (a)(1) depends on the terms of the trust.
-Subsection (a)(2) is a provision that recognizes that the person holding the power to revoke a revocable trust, and not the beneficiaries, has control over the trust.
+Source: CPC Section 15640, 15641.
+This section is based in part on Section 106 of the Restatement (Second) of Trusts (1959), except that under subsection (a) (3) the class of persons whose consent is needed is more limited and the Restatement section does not address revocable trusts.
+Under this section, court approval is not required to accomplish a resignation except under subsection (a) (5).
+Whether court approval is required under subsection (a) (1) depends on the terms of the trust.
+Subsection (a) (2) is a provision that recognizes that the person holding the power to revoke a revocable trust, and not the beneficiaries, has control over the trust.
 See Section 3-103.
-Under subsection (a)(5) the court has authority to accept a resignation regardless of whether the trust provides a manner of resignation.
+Under subsection (a) (5) the court has authority to accept a resignation regardless of whether the trust provides a manner of resignation.